sinai-dev/OSLDocs/API/CSharpAPI.md

 There is also a static class version for each of those methods, for example `GetFieldStatic`, `SetPropertyStatic` or `InvokeStatic`.
 These methods are not generic because you cannot use static types as generic arguments.

 The rest of `At`'s helper methods are generic, so be careful with the instances you pass to them, make sure the generic type actually contains the member you want to access.
-For example, if you have an instance of a Weapon but it is currently only cast to an Item, you would need to do something like this: `At.SetField(myItem as Weapon, "m_someWeaponField", someValue);`
+For example, if you want to set a field on the `Weapon` class but your instance object is cast to `Item`, you would need to do something like this: `At.SetField<Weapon>(myItem, "m_someWeaponField", someValue)`, or implicitly: `At.SetField(myItem as Weapon, ...`

 ## UnityHelpers
 The `UnityHelpers` class contains a few helpers for working with Unity objects in general.